learnitmyway/EffectiveJava/README.md

 # effectiveJava
-My own examples from Effective Java by Joshua Bloch using TDD and Gradle
+My own examples from Effective Java by Joshua Bloch using TDD
-* Item 1 - Static Factory
+* Item 1 - Consider static factory methods instead of constructors
-* Item 2 - Builder
+* Item 2 - Consider a builder when face with many constructor parameters
-* Item 3 - Singleton
+* Item 3 - Enforce the singleton property with a private constructor or an enum type
-* Item 4 - Noninstantiability
+* Item 4 - Enforce noninstantiability with a private constructor
-* Item 5 - Creating unnecessary objects
+* Item 5 - Avoid creating unnecessary objects

+* Item 8 -
+* Item 9 - Obey the general contract when overriding equals
-* Items 8, 9, 10 - Overriding equals and hashCode, toString
+* Item 10 - Always override hashCode when you override equals
-* Item 11 - Alternative to clone
+* Item 11 - Override clone judiciously
-* Item 12 - compareTo
+* Item 12 - Consider implementing Comparabale

 * Item 15 - Minimize Mutability